This article was updated in November 2023.

 8. Independence Hall

 One of the most popular sites in the Old City is Independence Hall.
-The two significant documents that defined the United States were debated and finalized in this building: the Declaration of Independence in 1776 and the U.S. Constitution in 1787.
+In this building, the two significant documents that defined the United States were debated and finalized: the Declaration of Independence in 1776 and the U.S. Constitution in 1787.

-Adjacent to Independence Hall is Congress Hall where the U.S. Congress met from 1790-1800 and where George Washington and John Adams were both sworn in as presidents.
+Adjacent to Independence Hall is Congress Hall, where the U.S. Congress met from 1790-1800 and George Washington and John Adams were sworn in as presidents.
 Chestnut St, between 5th and 6th Streets; check online for tour hours

-Independence Hall is one of many properties in Independence National Historical Park overseen by the National Park Service (NPS).
-It’s actually a huge L-shaped park that encompasses 55 acres and 20 city blocks.
+Independence Hall is one of many properties in Independence National Historical Park, which is overseen by the National Park Service (NPS).
+The park is actually a huge L-shaped park that encompasses 55 acres and 20 city blocks.
 Download the NPS Independence app on your smartphone to help plan your visit and reference while walking through Independence National Historical Park.

 Other attractions on these grounds include the Liberty Bell, the National Constitution Center, and the Independence National Park Visitor Center.